Perform fine CFO estimation

-Received signal containing an L-LTF, specified as an NS-by-NR matrix.
+Received L-LTF samples, specified as a complex-valued matrix of size NS-by-NR.
 NS is the number of samples in the L-LTF and NR is the number of receive antennas.

 Complex Number Support: Yes

-Correlation offset as a fraction of the L-LTF cyclic prefix, specified as a real scalar from 0 to 1.
-The duration of the short training symbol varies with bandwidth.
+Correlation offset as a fraction of the L-LTF cyclic prefix, specified as a scalar in the interval [0, 1].
+The duration of the long training symbol varies with bandwidth.
 For more information, see L-LTF.

-The legacy long training field (L-LTF) is the second field in the 802.11™ OFDM PLCP legacy preamble.
-The L-LTF is a component of VHT, HT, and non-HT PPDUs.
+The L-LTF is the second field in the 802.11™ OFDM PLCP legacy preamble.
+The L-LTF is a component of HE, VHT, HT, and non-HT PPDUs.

 Channel estimation, fine frequency offset estimation, and fine symbol timing offset estimation rely on the L-LTF.

 The L-LTF is composed of a cyclic prefix (CP) followed by two identical long training symbols (C1 and C2).
 The CP consists of the second half of the long training symbol.

 |Channel Bandwidth (MHz)||Subcarrier Frequency Spacing, ΔF (kHz)||Fast Fourier Transform (FFT) Period (TFFT = 1 / ΔF)||Cyclic Prefix or Training Symbol Guard Interval (GI2) Duration (TGI2 = TFFT / 2)||L-LTF Duration (TLONG = TGI2 + 2 × TFFT)|

 |20, 40, 80, 160, and 320||312.5||3.2 μs||1.6 μs||8 μs|